shemarlindie/merge-queue/README.md

 # Merge Queue
 A queue management app for organizing the order in which MRs are merged.

-While working with a Clinc Inc., I developed an application to streamline development and project management processes in the context of the MR merge cycle.
+While working with Clinc Inc., I developed an application to streamline development and project management processes in the context of the MR merge cycle.

 ### Features:
 - Manage a queue of MRs to be merged